-- No one should use fire fighting equipment unless they have been trained. - No one should stop or return to collect personal belongings. - No one should move deeper into the buildings always move towards a place of safety. - Calm evacuation is the safest, a crush may well lead to delay and injury.
+- No one should use fire fighting equipment unless they have been trained. - No one should stop or return to collect personal belongings. - No one should move deeper into the buildings they should always move towards a place of safety.

-In the church, anyone discovering a fire should immediately tell the Senior Sidesman on duty, who will raise the alarm by making an announcement, using the audio system if available.
+In the church, anyone discovering a fire should immediately tell one of the clergy or sidesmen who will raise the alarm using the audio system, if available, or by making an announcement.

-The person appointed by the Senior Sidesman should use the fire alarm call point in the Link Corridor to sound the fire alarm and should call the Fire and Rescue Service using the office telephone if it is accessible; otherwise by mobile phone.
+A sidesman, welcomer or other person appointed by the Senior Sidesman on duty should use the fire alarm call point in the Link Corridor to sound the fire alarm and should call the Fire and Rescue Service using the office telephone if it is accessible; otherwise by mobile phone.